oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 </plugin>
 ```

-Now when `./mvnw package -Dpackaging=native-image` is used we get the following Maven build output after a few minutes.
+Now when `./mvnw package -Dpackaging=native-image` is used, we get the following Maven build output after a few minutes.

 ```text
 Finished generating 'micronautguide' in 2m 0s.